 When kitchen wastewater flows through a grease interceptor, the grease and oils rise to the surface inside the trap and are trapped using a system of baffles.
 The captured grease and oils fill the trap from the top down, displacing “clean” water out of the bottom of the trap and into sewer line.

 Peer into a grease trap and youll see a mat of grease.
 When this mat of grease gets deep enough, the trap must be cleaned out.

-In the United States, there are three major types of grease traps found in food service establishments:
+There are four major types of grease interceptors found in most food service establishments:

-Passive grease traps date back to 1885 when the first U.S. patent was issued.
-Today's large and small grease traps use the same basic operating design as the 1885 model.
-While they do a fine job trapping grease, removing the grease is a task left to the owner.
+Traditional passive grease trap designs date back to 1885 when the first U.S. patent was issued.
+Today's large and small grease interceptors use the same basic operating design as the 1885 model.
+While they do capture some grease, they are often inefficient at retaining grease and removing the grease is a task left to the owner.

 Small passive traps must be cleaned out by hand.
 Large pre-cast traps, on the other hand, must be cleaned out by a professionally operated vacuum or pump truck.